stackshuttle/grow_journal/README.md

 i.e userA could edit userB’s user plants.
 It is not shown on the interface, but by manipulating URLs, it is possible.
 This will need to be fixed in the future.

+`auth_controller.ex`: inspired by “Programming Phoenix” by Chris McCord, Bruce Tate and José Valim.

+`disease_controller.ex`: this needs to be removed.

+`media_files_controller.ex`: a controller for media files.
+Media files are files available to users, such as uploaded images, qr barcodes and so on.
+This should ensure a user is only downloads their own files.

+`page_controller.ex`: front page controller.
+Created by phoenix.
+`plant_controller.ex`: the plant controller is for the public information related to plants.
+Note: we don't need disease/pest/variety controllers because this is part of

-auth_controller: inspired by “Programming Phoenix” by Chris McCord, Bruce Tate and José Valim.
+`session_controller.ex`: inspired by “Programming Phoenix” by Chris McCord, Bruce Tate and José Valim.